gentoo/sci/README.md

 ## Installation <a name="install"></a>

+As per the current [Portage specifications](https://dev.gentoo.org/~zmedico/portage/doc/man/portage.5.html), ebuild repositories (a.k.a. overlays) can be managed via file collections under `/etc/portage/repos.conf/`, via the new [plug-in sync system](https://wiki.gentoo.org/wiki/Project:Portage/Sync).

 ### Eselect-repository Install <a name="install-eselect"></a>

-The overlay can be enabled via `repository` extension of the Gentoo `eselect` utility.
+The overlay can be enabled via the `repository` extension of the Gentoo `eselect` utility.

 ```console
 emerge --noreplace eselect-repository